 Applying surface to your bowling ball using a sanding pad is vital to your success out on the lanes.
 If your bowling ball isn’t reacting the way you’d like, changing the bowling ball surface will help create the ball motion desired to strike more consistently.
-In this free video, Ronald Hinkland Jr., CEO of Creating The Difference, walks you through the process of how to sand a bowling ball.
+In this free video, Ronald Hinkland Jr., CEO of Creating the Difference, walks you through the process of how to sand a bowling ball.

 Get the Numbers

-In this example, there are two grit numbers, 500 & 2000.
+In this example, there are two grit numbers, 500 and 2000.
 In order to obtain a 2000 grit finish, the manufacturer had to apply surface to the bowling ball twice, first with 500, next with 2000.

-TruCut sanding pads, from Creating The Difference, are designed to eliminate the need to apply 500 grit to obtain a true 2000 grit surface on your bowling ball.
+TruCut sanding pads, from Creating the Difference, are designed to eliminate the need to apply 500 grit to obtain a true 2000 grit surface on your bowling ball.
 This eliminates extra work to get the surface of the bowling ball where you want it, the first time.

 How to Sand a Bowling Ball

 Start by sanding half of the bowling ball on the sides and the top, twice.

 Next, flip the ball over and repeat the process.